 Buttermilk is indispensable in the South because of its rich, creamy flavor.
 It makes these potatoes smooth and tangy at the same time.
-Make your family meal complete with this mashed potato recipe from Paula Deen’s Southern Cooking Bible by Paula Deen.
+Make your family meal complete with this mashed potato recipe from Paula Deen’s Southern Cooking Bible.

 1 3/4 pounds baking potatoes, peeled and cut into chunks